-11a.
-Percentage of ART patients receiving at least one viral load test in the past 12 months Definition Number of PLHIV receiving ART with at least one viral load test result in their medical record (ART database) in the past 12 months divided by number of PLHIV receiving ART for at least 06 months, multiplied by 100.
+12a.
+Percentage of ART patients receiving a viral load test in the past 12 months (viral load testing coverage) Definition Number of PLHIV receiving ART with at least one viral load test result in their medical record (ART database) in the past 12 months divided by number of PLHIV receiving ART for at least 12 months, multiplied by 100.
 Purpose To monitor viral load test coverage/access among PLHIV in the past 12 months.
 Method of Measurement Count number of patients who have viral load test result within the last 12 months.
 De-duplicate records to avoid double counting of the numerator.
-The denominator should exclude patients who died, transferred out to another clinic or been classified as lost to follow-up.
+The denominator should exclude patients who died, transferred out to another clinic, or been classified as lost to follow-up.
 Compute for the percentage using numerator and denominator below.
 Frequency Quarterly and annually Numerator Number of PLHIV receiving ART with at least one viral load test result in their medical record (ART database) in the past 12 months.

-Denominator Number of PLHIV receiving ART for at least 06 months.
+Denominator Number of PLHIV receiving ART for at least 12 months.
 Disaggregation(s): Age/Sex: <15 Male, 15+ Male, <15 Female, 15+ Female Source of data ART electronic database Interpretation High proportion of viral coverage/access reflects high quality of HIV care and treatment.
 Interpretation.
-The facility should review reasons for low viral load coverage and determine what interventions would help to increase the rate.
+The viral load coverage should be at least 90%.
+The facility should review reasons for low viral load test coverage and determine what interventions would help to increase the rate.